 OUTDOOR FEATURE PLANTS FOR FRONT PATIO

 Nothing looks more inviting than a plant at your front door to welcome guests (when they are allowed back over😊!)
 For this area Georgina loves using a feature Magnolia grandiflora (Teddy Bear) or Rubber Tree (Ficus elastica burgundy) as she finds homes generally have more shade around the front door which means the plants are slightly more protected from the elements.
 These plants are a beautiful statement for the entrance with their glossy leaves and beautiful structure.
-In an area that is not full sun, we team the feature Magnolia Teddy Bear with a Rubber Tree (250ml – 300ml) with a Jade Plant (Crassula ovata) always makes the perfect cluster for an entrance or outdoor entertaining space.
+In an area that is not full sun, we team the feature Magnolia Teddy Bear with a Rubber Tree (250ml – 300ml) with a Jade Plant (Crassula ovata).
+They always make the perfect cluster for an entrance or outdoor entertaining space.

 INDOOR FEATURE PLANTS

-Georgina’s favourite feature plants for inside are the Rubber Tree and Fiddle Leaf Fig (Ficus lyrate) Team these amazing plants with either with a basket or a sleek pot and shazam!
+Georgina’s favourite feature plants for inside are the Rubber Tree and Fiddle Leaf Fig (Ficus lyrate).
+Team these amazing plants with either a basket or a sleek pot and shazam!
 Plant perfection right there.
 They require less maintenance and prefer a light spray rather than a whole heap of water making it a great indoor plant.

 TOP TIPS FOR ASSESSING YOUR SPACE, READY TO STYLE